kewah/grunt-importsrc/README.md

 > Import scripts and stylesheets paths from HTML files into your Gruntfile.
 > You can update an existing Grunt task like Uglify, mincss, etc. or just concatenate those imported files.

-If you are bored of having to copy and paste file paths of scripts or stylesheets from your HTML to your Gruntfile, this plugin can help you.
+If you are bored of having to copy and paste scripts (or stylesheets) files paths from your HTML to your Gruntfile, this plugin can help you.

 ## Getting Started